vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

   - **IMPORTANT:** Do not disable SSH access to the new appliance.
 You require SSH access to the appliance during the upgrade procedure.
   - Deploy the new version of the appliance to the same vCenter Server instance as the one on which the previous version is running, or to a vCenter Server instance that is managed by the same Platform Services Controller.
 - Log in to the vSphere Client for the vCenter Server instance on which the previous version is running and on which you deployed the new version.
-- Power on the new version of the vSphere Integrated Containers appliance and wait for it to initialize.
-Initialization can take a few minutes.

-    **IMPORTANT**: After the new appliance has initialized, do not go to the appliance welcome page of the appliance.
-Logging in to the appliance welcome page for the first time initializes the appliance.
-Initialization is only applicable to new installations and causes upgraded appliances not to function correctly.
 - Do not power off the older version of the appliance.

 **Procedure**

+1. Power on the new version of the vSphere Integrated Containers appliance and wait for it to boot up.

+    Booting up can take a few minutes.
+Go to  https://<i>vic_appliance_address</i>:9443 and wait until the **Complete VIC appliance installation** panel appears.

+    **IMPORTANT**: After the new appliance has booted up, do not fill in the **Complete VIC appliance installation** panel.
+This step is only applicable to new installations, not to upgrades.
-1. Use SSH to connect to the new appliance as root user.
+2. Use SSH to connect to the new appliance as root user.

     <pre>$ ssh root@<i>new_vic_appliance_address</i></pre>